Mother vs. son fight could alter sale of Uptown apartment development

 “This lawsuit arises out of a family dispute in which Nathan stole millions of dollars from the real estate investment companies that his parents, Jamie and Michael J. Lerner, spent a lifetime building,” documents filed by the mother’s trust in an earlier but still active lawsuit claim.

-A judge appointed a receiver, Matthew Brash, to take over management of several properties in a of a portfolio of dozens of buildings that the mother previously sued the son over.
+A judge appointed a receiver, Matthew Brash, to take over management of several properties in a portfolio of dozens of buildings that the mother previously sued the son over.
 The receiver could hire a broker to sell some properties that are struggling with cash flow and eviction issues.
 The younger Lerner tried to fight the appointment of the receiver but couldn’t stave it off.

 The receiver has been sent multiple default notices from mortgage lenders on the properties — which are mostly midsize multifamily buildings — but so far no foreclosure lawsuits have been filed against landlord entities tied to the Lerners, a June court filing said.